qweeze/rstream/README.md

 rabbitmq-streams add_super_stream orders  --routing-keys key1, key2,key3
 ```

-How to send a message to a supersteream
+How to send a message to a superstream

 ```python
 import asyncio